Towards Cross-Granularity Few-Shot Learning: Coarse-to-Fine Pseudo-Labeling with Visual-Semantic Meta-Embedding: Method

 \subsection{Coarse-to-Fine Pseudo-Labeling}

-Unlike the pseudo-labeling in the usual sense~\cite{lee2013pseudo}, coarse-to-fine pseudo-labeling takes as input a coarsely-annotated image and assigns a fine-grained pseudo-label to it.
-As outlined in Algorithm~\ref{alg:1}, this process continually selects random images as the seed samples and then makes locally-optimal choices to produce the pseudo sub-categories, until the pseudo-labeled training dataset $\mathcal{D}_p$ is derived from the coarsely-annotated training dataset $\widetilde{\mathcal{D}}$.
-We conduct image similarity matching with cosine similarity (inner product) on top of the corresponding BDE features.
+Unlike the pseudo-labeling in the usual sense~\cite{lee2013pseudo,li2019learning}, we propose the coarse-to-fine pseudo-labeling that takes as input an image with a coarse label $(\mathbf{x},\tilde{y})\in\mathcal{D}_{train}$ and assigns a fine-grained pseudo-label to it.
+As outlined in Alg.~\ref{alg:1}, this process continually selects random images as the root samples and then makes locally-optimal choices to produce the pseudo-sub-categories, until the pseudo-labeled training dataset $\mathcal{D}_{train}^{pseudo}$ is entirely derived.
+In this process, we still conduct image matching with cosine similarity (dot product) on top of the corresponding features encoded by the fixed $f_{\phi^{*}}$.

-After pseudo-labeling, pseudo-tasks can be sampled from $\mathcal{D}_p$ for meta-learning.
-For each episode, a subset of the pseudo-labeled training dataset is sampled to construct an $N$-way $K$-shot classification task $\mathcal{T}$, which consists of $N$ classes each with $K$ support samples and $Q$ query samples.
-The class labels in each subset are temporarily assigned to a random permutation of $\left(1, 2, \cdots, N\right)$.